Fallback Calculation Chains

 if not self._validate_clock_sync(event.timestamp):

-raise TimeoutError("Validator clock skew exceeds tolerance")
+raise TimeoutError("validator clock skew exceeds tolerance")

-raise ConnectionError("Primary rule engine unreachable")
+raise ConnectionError("primary rule engine unreachable")

-except (ConnectionError, TimeoutError) as e:
+except (ConnectionError, TimeoutError) as exc:

 mode = CalculationMode.FALLBACK_STATIC